Ddemon26/WallensteinVR/docs/intro.md

 - Cross-platform surface support
 - Logical device initialization with queue access
 - Expanded XR helpers and cleaner Vulkan context
+- Validates OpenXR extensions and layers at startup
+- Vulkan debug messenger shows warnings and errors

 Use the Usage Guide for build instructions.